 - Tuition fees at Jewish day schools in Toronto are high and increasing.
-Elementary school tuition ranges around $17,000 a year.
+Average elementary school tuition is $16,737 in 2019-2020.

-- Elementary school tuition in day schools affiliated with UJA Federation, as well as TanenbaumCHAT, increased by 61 and 62% respectively from 2001 to 2011, while average household income rose only 11%.
+- Elementary school tuition in day schools affiliated with UJA Federation and TanenbaumCHAT increased by 61 and 62% respectively from 2001 to 2011, while average household income rose only 11%.
 That set the stage for the affordability crisis of the last 10 years.

-- With schools raising tuition at a pace significantly faster than inflation and increases in household income, day schools have become less affordable and less sustainable each year.
-They are becoming more and more the exclusive domain of the financial elite and low-income families receiving subsidies.
-Middle-income families are being squeezed out.
+- With schools raising tuition at a pace significantly faster than inflation and increases in household income, day schools became less affordable and less sustainable.
+They were more the exclusive domain of the financial elite and low-income families receiving subsidies.
+Middle-income families were squeezed out.

-- When added to the onerous costs of home ownership and maintaining a Jewish household and Jewish way of life in a Jewish neighbourhood, the cost of day school tuition is breaking the economic backs of many of our young families.
+- When added to the onerous and accelerating costs of home ownership in Toronto and maintaining a Jewish lifestyle in a Jewish neighborhood, the cost of day school tuition is breaking the economic backs of many of our young families.

 UJA Federation and Koschitzky Centre

-- UJA Federation currently allocates $12.6 million yearly to Jewish education.
-That is 26% of its annual allocations.
-Of that, $9.6 million is designated for day school tuition assistance, providing subsidies for 2,300 students.
-It is the highest share allocated to Jewish education of any Jewish community in North America but it accounts for only 10% of the operational costs of affiliated Jewish schools in Toronto.
-The allocation has not increased in the last 7 years.
+- UJA Federation allocated $18.5 million in 2018-2019 to Jewish education.
+That is 31% of its annual allocations.
+Of that, $11.6 million was designated for day school tuition assistance, providing subsidies for 2,377 students.
+It is the highest share allocated to Jewish education of any Jewish community in North America but it accounts for only 10% of the operational costs of the affiliated Jewish schools in Toronto.
+The UJA allocation to day schools has not increased in the last 9 years.

 - As a core element of its strategic plan, UJA intends to buttress the affordability and financial sustainability of day schools.
 The plan cites Jewish education as one of UJA’s six priorities.
 It says,” We will make Jewish Education a key strategic focus… in order that our educational infrastructure continues to strengthen our community into future generations.”